regru/sentry-perl/README.md

     $sentry->info ( 'msg' );
     $sentry->debug( 'msg' );

-    $sentry->error( $error_msg, extra => { var1 => $var1 }, read_sources );
+    $sentry->error( $error_msg, extra => { var1 => $var1 } );

 All this methods return event id as result or die with error

     %params:
         message*  -- error message
-        event_id  -- message id (by default it's random) level     -- 'fatal', 'error', 'warning', 'info', 'debug' ('error' by default) logger    -- the name of the logger which created the record, e.g 'sentry.errors' platform  -- A string representing the platform the SDK is submitting from.
-E.g. 'python' culprit   -- The name of the transaction (or culprit) which caused this exception.
-For example, in a web app, this might be the route name: /welcome/ tags      -- tags for this event (could be array or hash ) server_name -- host from which the event was recorded modules   -- a list of relevant modules and their versions environment -- environment name, such as ‘production’ or ‘staging’. extra     -- hash ref of additional data.
+        event_id  -- message id (by default it's random, but you can generate it manually on client side) platform*  -- A string representing the platform the SDK is submitting from.
+E.g. 'python', 'perl by default' logger    -- the name of the logger which created the record, e.g 'sentry.errors' level     -- 'fatal', 'error', 'warning', 'info', 'debug' ('error' by default) culprit   -- The name of the transaction (or culprit) which caused this exception.
+For example, in a web app, this might be the route name: /welcome/ server_name -- host from which the event was recorded release     -- the release version of the application tags      -- tags for this event (could be array or hash ) environment -- environment name, such as ‘production’ or ‘staging’. modules   -- a list of relevant modules and their versions extra     -- hash ref of additional data.
 Non scalar values are Dumperized forcely

     * - required params